-Once the user forgets to buy the products they added to their cart, your marketing ROI might go haywire.
-Subsequently, your overall revenue generation gets affected as the sales volume goes down.
+Once the user forgets to buy the products they added to their cart, your marketing ROI might go haywire due to the lowering of the sales volume.

 If you know what I am speaking off, let me tell you that you are not alone who are suffering from the issue of cart abandonment.
 Cart abandonment is a persistent issue with all the merchants.
 The global average for cart abandonment stands at 69.57%, as per studies.
 When speaking about the loss of revenue, the cart abandonment revenue loss translates to approximately $4.6 trillion.

 The stats are scary, isn’t it?
-Well, the good news is, studies suggest that $2.75 trillion is recoverable through various means.
+Well, the good news is, studies suggest that a total of $2.75 trillion from the abandoned carts are recoverable through various means.
 Therefore, if you are looking to boost your revenue, reducing cart abandonment is one of the best things to do.

 When we are looking to bring back our users to complete the purchasing process, three channels are known to perform the best.
 These are - emails, retargeting ads, and push notifications.
 Let’s get a peek into the impact of these channels in reducing the abandoned cart for you.